How to check your global IP address using commands (curl/dig, etc.)

 This command itself is a great command that can send and receive data using various communication protocols, and

-is generally used to check whether a web server is operating normally.
+it is generally used to check whether a web server is running correctly.

 curl inet-ip.info xxx.xxx.xxx.xxx curl ifconfig.co xxx.xxx.xxx.xxx curl httpbin.org/ip { "origin": "xxx.xxx.xxx.xxx" } *Output in json format